OceanicBlue730/hack2024-copilot-for-kusto/README.md

 ## 5. Data Used
 ---------------
-The Copilot will only have access to the data retrieved through specific queries executed within a particular tab in the Data Explorer.
+One Copilot thread will only have access to the data retrieved through specific queries executed within a particular tab in the Data Explorer.
 Its visibility will be restricted to the added connections, guaranteeing that users can only use the records and tables which they are authorized to.

 ## 6. Phased Approach to Developing the Solution
 ---------------------------------------------------------